jwouellette/TPF-5_372-Unit_Test_Suite/Level 1/L1-Br01-AbutmentFooting01/README.md

 Link to IDS file: [ABCD123.ids]() :construction:

-- There must be 1 instance(s) of IfcAlignment and must be named `Track alignment`,its PredefinedType must be `USERDEFINED` and its ObjectType must be `Railway track alignment`
+- There must be 1 instance(s) of IfcWall and must be named `AbutmentFooting_N`, its PredefinedType must be `SOLIDWALL`
-- There must be 1 instance(s) of IfcAlignmentHorizontal and must be named `H1`
+- There must be 5 instance(s) of IfcVoidingFeature and named "Keyway01" thru "Keyway05", their PredefinedType must be `CUTOUT`
-- There must be 1 instance(s) of IfcAlignmentVertical and must be named `V1`
+- There must be 1 instance(s) of IfcBridgePart and must be named 'Abutment_N', its PredefinedType must be `ABUTMENT`, CompositionType must be 'COMPLEX'
 - There must be 1 instance(s) of IfcAlignmentCant and must be named `C1`
 - There must be 2 instance(s) of IfcSignal and must be named `Route Indicator_01`, `Route Indicator_02`
 - The horizontal layout must include only the following types of segments: Line, Circular Arc, Clothoid